 Part 3.
 Required Fees

-Required fees are in statute or policy and must be charged at all colleges and universities.
+Required fees are in statute or policy and are required to be charged at all colleges and universities.
 All required fees must be at or below board specified maximums.

 Subpart A. Senior citizen fee in lieu of tuition